|

 conversations and emails that never would have happened if I weren't a

 quilter, are reflected on the quilt.
+The quilt is batted,

 backed, bound, and completely quilted.
 But it's not quite done yet.